 A team of researchers at the Johns Hopkins Bloomberg School of Public Health recently discovered a new protein that enables HIV to destroy human cells.
 The finding provides scientists with a critical glimpse into the complex interactions between HIV proteins and human proteins, a discovery that could potentially lead to new HIV drug therapies.
 The study was published in the January 19, 2012 issue of Nature.

-HIV is a small but efficient pathogen that includes about 15 proteins which can act in various combinations with the more than 30,000 proteins in the human cell.
+HIV is a small but efficient pathogen that includes about 15 proteins that can act in various combinations with the more than 30,000 proteins in the human cell.
 APOBEC3G is a human protein that has the power to mutate HIV’s genome and prevent infection.
 However, an HIV protein called HIV-1 viral infectivity factor (Vif) typically associates itself with and degrades APOBEC3G before it can do its job.

 Focusing on the interaction between Vif and APOBEC3G, researchers found that another protein called CBF-ß was a key factor needed in order for the degradation of APOBEC3G to take place.